 Hydrogen sulfide is very pungent and can be likened to many unpleasant smells.
 Some property owners have reported drains smelling like garlic, rotten vegetables or sewage.

 It’s simple: healthy drains don’t smell.
 So whatever your drains smell like, it probably isn’t a good sign.
-Contacting a professional plumber should be the first step to understanding the smell and getting it out of your property.
+Contacting a professional should be the first step to understanding the smell and getting it out of your property.

 Outdoor and Indoor Drain Smells